Trachea: Function

-The trachea is one part of the respiratory tree that is a conduit for air to pass through on its way to or from the alveoli of the lungs.
-This transmits oxygen to the body and removes carbon dioxide.
+The trachea's main function is to transport air to and from the lungs.
+It also helps to warm, humidify, and filter the air before it reaches the lungs.

+The trachea is made up of rings of cartilage, which help to keep it open and prevent it from collapsing.
+The inside of the trachea is lined with a mucous membrane, which produces mucus to help trap dirt and dust particles.
+The cilia, which are tiny hairs that line the mucous membrane, help to move the mucus and trapped particles up and out of the trachea.

 Clinical significance

 Inflammation and infection

 Inflammation of the trachea is known as tracheitis, usually due to an infection.
 It is usually caused by viral infections, with bacterial infections occurring almost entirely in children.
 Most commonly, infections occur with inflammation of other parts of the respiratory tract, such as the larynx and bronchi, known as croup, however bacterial infections may also affect the trachea alone, although they are often associated with a recent viral infection.
 Viruses that cause croup are generally the parainfluenza viruses 1–3, with influenza viruses A and B also causing croup, but usually causing more serious infections; bacteria may also cause croup and include Staphylococcus aureus, Haemophilus influenzae, Streptococcus pneumoniae and Moraxella catarrhalis.
 Causes of bacterial infection of the trachea are most commonly Staphylococcus aureus and Streptococcus pneumoniae.
 In patients who are in hospital, additional bacteria that may cause tracheitis include Escherichia coli, Klebsiella pneumoniae, and Pseudomonas aeruginosa.

 A person affected with tracheitis may start with symptoms that suggest an upper respiratory tract infection such as a cough, sore throat, or coryzal symptoms such as a runny nose.
 Fevers may develop and an affected child may develop difficulty breathing and sepsis.
 Swelling of the airway can cause narrowing of the airway, causing a hoarse breathing sound called stridor, or even cause complete blockage.
-Unfortunately, up to 80% of people affected by bacterial tracheitis require the use of mechanical ventilation, and treatment may include endoscopy for the purposes of acquiring microbiological specimens for culture and sensitivity, as well as removal of any dead tissue associated with the infection.
+Up to 80% of people affected by bacterial tracheitis require the use of mechanical ventilation, and treatment may include endoscopy for the purposes of acquiring microbiological specimens for culture and sensitivity, as well as removal of any dead tissue associated with the infection.
 Treatment in such situations usually includes antibiotics.